Welcome to the Joint Strategic Needs Assessment (JSNA) for the Isle of Wight

 The first comprehensive Isle of Wight JSNA report was published as a document in 2009.
 The JSNA is now published solely online and updated as required with new and refreshed information on a wide range of topics, which includes in-depth pieces of work focusing on specific themes all of which are available via our hub page.

 In addition to the locally published JSNA, there is a lot of useful information and statistics available in the Public Health Outcomes Framework for the Isle of Wight which can be viewed on the Public Health England Fingertips website.
+You can also view the "At a glance" summary document here.

 The JSNA is an on-going, iterative process, involving partner organisations, the voluntary sector and wider community whose work affects people’s health and wellbeing.
 It is available online to help ensure that information about health and wellbeing on the Island is easily accessible to all of these groups, in order to inform and improve decision-making and prioritisation at all levels.
 We are always reviewing the way we make the information in the JSNA available including trying to make best use of new technologies, if you wish to provide any feedback please email Data@iow.gov.uk